ericrovtar/ericrovtar.github.io/about.md

             </p>

             <p>
-                If you like what I have to say, feel free to find me on
+                If you like what I have to say or have and comments, feel free to find me on
                 <a href="http://facebook.com/eric.rovtar" target="_blank">Facebook</a> and
                 <a href="http://twitter.com/ericrovtar" target="_blank">Twitter</a>, or if you prefer, shoot me an
                 <a href="mailto:eric.rovtar@me.com">email</a>.